cures-hub/cures-condec-jira/doc/features/automatic-text-classification.md

 # Automatic Text Classification/Rationale Identification

-The ConDec Jira plug-in offers a feature that automatically classifies text either as relevant decision knowledge elements or as irrelevant.
+The ConDec Jira plug-in offers a feature that **automatically classifies text** either as relevant decision knowledge elements or as irrelevant.
-The text classifier consists of a binary and a fine-grained classifier.
+The text classifier consists of a **binary** and a **fine-grained classifier**.

 ## Ground Truth Data
 Ground truth data is needed to train and evaluate the text classifier.